Origen-SDK/o2/python/web/source/guides/utilities.rst

     auto_populate = false       # Indicate if the LDAP should populate
                                 # the user field at initialization.

-|the_users_tests| contains a setup and some tests against a :link-to:`freely available LDAP<ldap:test_server>` and can be used as an example and a reference.
+:link-to:`The Users tests <users:tests>` contains a setup and some tests against a :link-to:`freely available LDAP<ldap:test_server>` and can be used as an example and a reference.

 More On Passwords
 ^^^^^^^^^^^^^^^^^